jiin-kim109/laravel-sanitizer/README.md

 # Laravel Deeper Sanitizer

-I forked `arondeparon/laravel-request-sanitizer`, and modified the package.
-Added additional custom sanitizers and a feature to handle nested or an array format of multiple JSON objects.
+Note that this is just a fort of `arondeparon/laravel-request-sanitizer`, and I gave a little modification.
+Added additional sanitizer classes to handle more complex format of JSON payloads input.

-Please also check the original repo (https://github.com/ArondeParon/laravel-request-sanitizer/blob/main/README.md).
+Please check the original repo (https://github.com/ArondeParon/laravel-request-sanitizer/blob/main/README.md).

 ## Sanitize nested JSON objects